kitnixx/AWS_Powered_Aerial_Lidar_Tree_Segmentation_in_R/README.md

 #
 <br/>
-This is the experimental framework of a customizable DIY cloud application for aerial lidar-based individual tree segmentation in R. It serves as a skeleton or guide in creating your own cloud-based tree segmentation app.
-This original workflow was devloped in 2020 by Katie Nicolato and Alex Feng in cooperation with the Aerial Information Systems Lab at Oregon State University and the US Forest Service.<br/>
+This is the framework of a customizable DIY cloud application for aerial lidar tree segmentation in R. It serves as a guide in creating your own cloud-based tree segmentation app.
+The original workflow was developed in 2020 by Katie Nicolato and Alex Feng in cooperation with the Aerial Information Systems Lab at Oregon State University and the US Forest Service.<br/>

-<br/>The app is powered by Amazon Web Service (AWS) EC2 instances and segments input .las files stored in an AWS S3 bucket to output a tree point layer, tree crown layer, canopy height model, digital terrain model and point cloud metrics.
-It is fully customizable from instance tier to tree segmentation algorithm and can be configured to run on multiple instances at once.<br/>
+<br/>The app is powered by Amazon Web Services (AWS) EC2 instances.
+It segments input .las files stored in an AWS S3 bucket to output a tree point layer, tree crown layer, canopy height model, digital terrain model and point cloud metrics.
+It is fully customizable from instance type to tree segmentation algorithm and can be configured to run on multiple instances at once.<br/>

 You must preemptively establish an AWS account, key pair and S3 bucket to deploy the app.
 You will also need to download a number of software programs to your local machine, which are listed in the section below labeled "Setup for Local Part of the Workflow."<br/><br/>

 ## Application Workflow

 <br/>1.
-Acquire and prepare aerial lidar point clouds in .las format by registering, classifying. cleaning, cliping and merging files if necessary in external software to create areas of interest.
+Acquire and prepare aerial lidar point clouds in .las format by georeferencing, classifying. cleaning, clipping and merging files if necessary in external software to create areas of interest.
 R contains some tools to perform these actions should you choose to integrate them into your frontend script for the app instead.
 We recommend the open-source lidar programs CloudCompare for visualization and LAStools for manipulation. <br/><br/>

 &emsp;&emsp;<img width="110" height="110" alt="images" src="https://github.com/user-attachments/assets/15156e80-a7ad-4559-9056-bb97a2f59bda" />&emsp;&emsp;
 <img width="110" height="110" alt="rapidlasso_LAStools_logo" src="https://github.com/user-attachments/assets/d6b95096-bd6a-4203-aa1b-2711d32c3b29" /><br/>